-Role of supply chain management in organizations, achieving strategic fit, and understanding supply chain drivers and metrics.
+This unit explores the role of supply chain management in organizations, achieving strategic fit, and understanding supply chain drivers and metrics.
 Students will learn about the integral nature of supply chains in aligning business strategies with operational capabilities to enhance performance and competitiveness.